metas-frsf/ceut-web/README.md

 ## Setup

-Run `npm install -g @angular/cli` to install Angular CLI as a global package.
+Run `npm install -g @angular/cli nodemon` to install Angular CLI and nodemon as global packages.
 Then, run `npm install` to install all the npm dependencies.
 Once installed, you can run the development server and/or build the project.

 ## Development server